-- A basic time frame within which you expect to see a basic CONCEPT.
+- A time frame within which you expect to see a basic CONCEPT.

 - A time frame within which you want to LAUNCH the website.

-- A basic idea of how many pages you think you may need – or at least a bulleted list of some must have items you want to include.
+- A basic idea of how many pages you think you may need, or at least a bulleted list of some must-have items.

-After you’ve provided the information outlined above, the next step is the Interview.
-We’re going to break each question up into two sections.
-In this section, the questions you will ask are important because they will help you understand the kinds of responses that can help you make a decision in your web designer interview process.
+After you’ve provided the information outlined above, the next step is the interview.
+The questions you ask are important because the responses you receive can help you make a decision in your web designer interview process.